Using projects for IaC deployments

-IBM Cloud® projects are a named collection of configurations that are used to manage related resources and Infrastructure as Code (IaC) deployments across accounts.
+IBM Cloud® projects are a named collection of configurations that are used to manage related resources and deployments across accounts, embracing an Infrastructure as Code (IaC) approach to deployments.
 They enable teams to configure, deploy, and monitor deployments by using DevOps best practices.
 Each project includes tools to scan for potentially harmful resource changes, compliance, security, and cost, as well as tracking configuration versioning and governance.
 They're designed with an IaC and a compliance-first approach that helps to ensure that a project is managed, secure, and always compliant.

 After choosing a deployable architectureCloud automation for deploying a common architectural pattern that combines one or more cloud resources that is designed for easy deployment, scalability, and modularity. from the catalog, you can add its configuration to a new or existing project, and configure it to your enterprise's needs.
 Before you use the configuration to deploy resources to a specific environment, validation is performed on your code by completing commit checks, vulnerability scans, and cost estimations, so that your team has all of the essential information that it needs before deploying.
 And, if the validation fails, the team can work to update the configuration and run the validation again until it passes.
 With an approval, resources can be deployed and monitored by using IBM Cloud® Schematics.
 Then, if an update to the deployable architecture becomes available, your team is notified within your project and can update the version on your schedule.